PoslinskiNet/ember-testing-guide/README.md

 assert.expect(2);
 ```

-It is very useful for instance if we stub some method, where we put assertion in it, to make sure that we called that method on an object or we need to do some extra check inside the stubbed method on the object that it provides (for instance when we stub action that should receive some complex object).
-Sometimes we can use spy instead in such scenarios (for simpler objects).
+It is very useful, for instance, if we stub some method, where we put assertion in, to make sure that we called the method on an object or we need to do some extra check inside the stubbed method on the object that it provides (for instance, when we stub an action that should receive some complex object).
+Sometimes, in such scenarios, we can use spy instead (for simpler objects).

 Example: